 Since 2007, through the generous contributions of CUA alumni and program friends, several significant baseball facility upgrades have come to fruition.
 These include a newly resurfaced infield provided by the Ripken Design Group, installation of 300 stadium-style chair-back seats for spectators, a modern press box, sound system and professional quality bullpens, and enhancements to both outdoor and indoor batting cages.
 Natoli feels that the Cardinals’ state-of-the-art playing and practice facilities are among the finest in all of NCAA Division III baseball and provide the Cardinals with the ideal environment to prepare for success.

 Natoli and his wife, Nancy, live in Silver Spring, Maryland.
 They have three children: Rachel, Rebecca and Nicholas.

 Since returning to Catholic in 2013, Picardo has led the Cardinals’ recruiting efforts while serving as lead hitting, base running and strength and conditioning coach.
-His expertise and diligent efforts have been instrumental to the Cardinals Landmark Conference Championship in 2015 and regular season titles in 2013 and 2017.
+His expertise and diligent efforts have been instrumental to the Cardinals Landmark Conference Championship in 2015 and 2018 and regular season titles in 2013 and 2017.
 Picardo also serves as the Academic Support coordinator for the Cardinals.

 In 2017, the Cardinals led the Landmark Conference in average, runs, RBIs, on-base and slugging percentage.
 Paul Burmester and Brennan Cotter were named all-conference and all-Region.
 Cotter’s eight home runs tied the single-season school record.
 The 28 wins in 2017 are the most by the Cardinals since joining the NCAA Division III ranks in 1983.